minjaehan/Internet-Programming/README.md

 # Internet-Programming
-HI, this is my first internet programming project.
+Hi, this is my first internet programming project.